surf-visualization/paraview-course/docs/exercise3.md

 !!!
 Tip "Saving the animation to a video"

     Although not part of this exercise, it is really easy at this point to save the animated view to a movie file from ParaView.
 Use **File → Save Animation** for this.
-You can either save to a sequence of images, or directly to a video file.
+You can either save to a sequence of images, or directly to a video file, such as a .avi or .ogv.
+In this case it's best to set the __Frame Rate__ value to something like 20 (leading to a 5 second animation, as we have 100 frames).